-30. Compliance Certification.
-Each permittee who receives NWP an verification letter from the Corps must provide a signed certification documenting completion of the authorized activity and implementation of any required compensatory mitigation.
-The success of any required permittee-responsible mitigation, including the achievement of ecological performance standards, will be addressed separately by the district engineer.
+Compliance Certification.
+Each 30 permittee who receives an NWP verification letter from the Corps must provide a signed certification documenting completion of the authorized activity and implementation of any required compensatory mitigation.
+The success of permittee-responsible required any mitigation, including the achievement of ecological performance standards, will be addressed separately by the district engineer.
 The Corps will provide the permittee the certification document with the NWP verification letter.
 The certification document will include: